QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

    conditions are satisfied at an allocation that satisfies the first-order conditions that we are about to compute.

-Before computing first-order conditions, we present some handy formulas that we'll take advantage of.
+Before computing first-order conditions, we present some handy formulas.